 At the centre of the AQS is the use of national air quality standards to enable air quality to be measured and assessed.
 These also provide the means by which objectives and timescales for the achievement of objectives can be set.
 Most of the proposed standards have been based on the available information concerning the health effects resulting from different ambient concentrations of selected pollutants and are the consensus view of medical experts on the Expert Panel on Air Quality Standards (EPAQS).
 These standards and associated specific objectives to be achieved between 2003 and 2010 are shown in Table 2.2.
-The table shows the standards in ppb and $\mu g \ m^{-3}$ with the number of exceedences that are permitted (where applicable) and the equivalent percentile.
+The table shows the standards in μ g m-3 with the number of exceedences that are permitted (where applicable).